Moving into a care home is a big step. You may have to pay fees for many years.

 If the council is helping to pay for your home and you choose a home that is more expensive than the maximum we have agreed, then someone other than you or us will have to agree to pay the extra.
 Salford Council for Voluntary Service (Salford CVS) has a list of charities which may help with the extra fees or you may have a relative who can help.
 This is called a third party top up agreement and this agreement must be made before you move into the home.

 We will pay the full fees to the home and ask you to pay us back the amount we assess you to be able to afford.
-We will send you a bill each year telling you how much you owe, which you can pay by monthly instalments.
+We will send an invoice every four weeks.
 If another person or organisation is also helping to pay the fees, eg if you have chosen a more expensive home, we will send them a separate bill for their contribution (their third party top-up).

 There is a standard weekly charge for short stays that vary depending on your age.